Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

-WASHINGTON (AP) — House Republicans are pushing debt ceiling talks to the brink, displaying risky political bravado as they prepare to leave town Thursday for the holiday weekend just days before the U.S. could face an unprecedented default that could hurl the global economy into chaos.
+WASHINGTON (AP) — House Republicans pushed debt ceiling talks to the brink on Thursday, displaying risky political bravado in preparing to leave town for the holiday weekend just days before the U.S. could face an unprecedented default hurling the global economy into chaos.

-Speaker Kevin McCarthy said he's directed his negotiating team “to work 24/7 to solve this problem.”
+However, Speaker Kevin McCarthy also said he had directed his negotiating team “to work 24/7 to solve this problem.”

-Arriving at the Capitol, McCarthy, R-Calif., said that “every hour matters” in talks with President Joe Biden's team as they work toward a budget deal.
-Republican are demanding spending cuts the Democrats oppose, and McCarthy said a deal could come together “at any time.”
+At the Capitol, McCarthy, R-Calif., said that “every hour matters” in talks with President Joe Biden's team as they try to work out a budget agreement.
+Republican are demanding spending cuts the Democrats oppose as their price for raising the legal debt limit.

 People are also reading…

-Fitch Ratings agency placed the United States’ AAA credit on “ratings watch negative,” warning of a possible downgrade because of what it called the brinkmanship and political partisanship surrounding the debate over lifting the debt ceiling.
+Meanwhile, Fitch Ratings agency placed the United States’ AAA credit on “ratings watch negative,” warning of a possible downgrade.

-“This is a battle between extremism and common sense,” said Democratic Rep. Katherine Clark of Massachusetts, the minority whip.

-The Republicans, she said, “want the American people to make an impossible choice: devastating cuts or devastating debt default.”
+Democratic lawmakers lined up on the House floor as the workday ended to blame “extreme” Republicans for the risky potential default.
+“Republicans have chosen to get out of town before sundown,” said House minority leader Hakeem Jeffries of New York.

-Weeks of negotiations between Republicans and the White House have failed to produce a deal — in part because the Biden administration never expected to be having to negotiate with McCarthy over the debt limit, arguing it should not be used as leverage to extract other partisan priorities.
+Weeks of negotiations between Republicans and the White House have failed to produce a deal — in part because the Biden administration has resisted negotiating with McCarthy over the debt limit, arguing that the country's full faith and credit should not be used as leverage to extract other partisan priorities.

+One idea is to set those topline budget numbers but then add a “snap-back” provision that enforces the cuts if Congress is unable during its annual appropriations process to meet the new goals.

 “We have to spend less than we spent last year.
-That is the starting point," said McCarthy, R-Calif.
+That is the starting point,” said McCarthy.

+Pressure is bearing down on McCarthy from the House's right flank Freedom Caucus not to give in to any deal, even if it means blowing past the June 1 deadline.

+“Don’t take an exit ramp five exits too early,” said Rep. Chip Roy, R-Texas, a Freedom Caucus member.
+“Let’s hold the line."

-Failure to raise the nation’s debt ceiling, now at $31 trillion, to pay the nation's already incurred bills would risk a potentially chaotic federal default, almost certain to inflict economic turmoil at home and abroad.
+Failure to raise the nation’s debt ceiling, now at $31 trillion, to pay America's already incurred bills would risk a potentially chaotic federal default.
 Anxious retirees and social service groups are among those already making default contingency plans.

 Even if negotiators strike a deal in coming days, McCarthy has promised lawmakers he will abide by the rule to post any bill for 72 hours before voting — now likely Tuesday or even Wednesday.
-The Senate, where Democratic Majority Leader Chuck Schumer has vowed to move quickly, would also have to pass the package before it could go to Biden’s desk to be signed into law, right before next Thursday's possible deadline.
+The Democratic-held Senate has vowed to move quickly to send the package to Biden’s desk, right before next Thursday's possible deadline.

-Pushing a debt ceiling increase to the last minute is not uncommon for Congress, which has been here before.
-But it leaves little room for error in a volatile political environment.
+Pushing a debt ceiling increase to the last minute is not uncommon for Congress, but it leaves little room for error in a volatile political environment.
 Both Democrats and Republicans will be needed to pass the final package in the split Congress.

+“We still have a ways to go,” said top Republican negotiator Rep. Garret Graves of Louisiana as he juggled leading a Capitol tour for players and supporters of the championship Louisiana State University women's basketball team.

 The contours of a deal have been within reach for days, but Republicans are unsatisfied as they press the White House team for more.